kinba3000/Rahoot-dockerised/README.md

   <img align="center" src="https://api.visitorbadge.io/api/visitors?path=https://github.com/Ralex91/Rahoot/edit/main/README.md&countColor=%2337d67a">
 </p>

+## Note: ##
+This is not my project.
+I only changed it so it can run with docker and behind a reverse proxy.
+Please visit the repo of the original creator: [Ralex91 - Rahoot](https://github.com/Ralex91/Rahoot)

+This README is not fineished.
+Please open a issue, if you have any questions.

 ## 🧩 What is this project?

 Rahoot is a straightforward and open-source clone of the Kahoot! platform, allowing users to host it on their own server for smaller events.